-- 2.1 Government guidance requires the Council to approve an investment strategy.
-This requirement has arisen because of Government concerns about some authorities borrowing substantial sums of money to invest in commercial property (sometimes a multiple of their net revenue budget). - 2.2 The requirement to have an overarching investment strategy was introduced from 2019-20 onwards so this is the second year of this requirement.
-It superseded previous earmarked funds namely:- - (a) The Local Investment Fund, described in previous years' treasury management strategies; - (b) The Enterprising Leicester Investment Fund (approved by the City Mayor on 4th January 2016, and extended on 17th February 2017); - (c) The Investment Property Fund and "New Opportunities" Fund, approved by the City Mayor on 17th January 2017. - 2.3 For the purposes of this strategy, an investment means any spending, or any interest-bearing loan to a third party which is (at least in part) intended to achieve a return for the Council.
-It includes advances made to (or on behalf of) the Leicester and Leicestershire Enterprise Partnership (LLEP) for their purposes, if the Council or LLEP expects to make a return on the money: such advances may be made by the Council acting as accountable body or in its own right.

-- 2.4 The Council also invests in pooled property funds.
+- 2.1 Government guidance requires the Council to approve an investment This requirement has arisen because of Government concerns strategy. about some authorities borrowing substantial sums of money to invest in commercial property (sometimes a multiple of their net revenue budget). - 2.2 The requirement to have an overarching investment strategy was introduced from 2019-20 onwards, so this is the third such report. - 2.3 For the purposes of this strategy, an investment means any spending, or any interest-bearing loan to a third party which is (at least in part) intended to achieve a return for the Council.
+It includes advances made to (or on behalf of) the Leicester and Leicestershire Enterprise Partnership (LLEP) for their purposes, if the Council or LLEP expects to make a return on the money: such advances may be made by the Council acting as accountable body or in its own right. - 2.4 The Council also invests in pooled property funds.
 These are funds where large numbers of investors own a part share in a large number of properties, and are professionally managed.
 Our policy for investment in pooled funds is described in the treasury management strategy, rather than this strategy.
 The treasury management strategy also permits environmental and socially responsible investments. - 2.5 The strategy excludes investment in new Housing Revenue Account (HRA) dwellings, as this is not done to achieve a return.